 Diary of a Mad Dalmatian Lover

-Lexie was the joy of my life.
-We did everything together.
+Lexie was the joy of my life and we did everything together.
 When Lexie was only seven months old we were involved in a serious car accident caused by a drunk driver.
 She hit and cracked the windshield and from that time on the bond became unbreakable.
 She was so protective of me that she would not let the police take me from the car.
 I kept telling them not to hurt my dog.
 We both came out of the accident with new, even deeper feelings for each other.
-She wanted my undivided attention at all times and I pretty much gave it to her.
-With Lexie I could never get through a phone call without her complaining.
+She wanted my undivided attention at all times and I pretty much gave that to her.
+With Lexie, I could never get through a phone call without her complaining.
 She had personality plus and was the most loyal dog I had ever seen.
 With all due respect to Caesar, she never, never understood the Alpha concept.

 I decided that maybe another Dal would help and proceeded to get a rescue dog named Cassidy.
 Cassidy was the exact opposite of Lexie.
 His nickname was Perry (after Perry Como) because he was so laid back.
-Cassidy had incontinence issues.
-He developed urinary stones and we tried every medication to try and help.
+He developed urinary stones despite trying every medication we knew of at the time.
 When my sister would stay overnight to watch the dogs she would leave the back slider open so that he could come and go as he needed.
-Not such a good idea during Pittsburgh winters.
+Not such a good idea during Pittsburgh winters!
 Cassidy also wanted to be with me at all times.
 He, however, understood the Alpha concept and Lexie still ruled the roost.
-Cassidy eventually developed doggie dementia and went to Rainbow Bridge in September of 2007 one week later, Lexie followed him.
+Cassidy eventually developed doggie dementia and went to Rainbow Bridge in September of 2007.
+One week later, Lexie followed him.
 She had fought a long and valiant fight against cancer.
-I still miss them.
+I still miss them dearly.

-While Lexie and Cassidy were still with me, in 2004, I adopted another Dal…so then there were three.
-He had been dumped out of a truck and found his way into my girlfriend’s driveway…nearly starved.
-My sister didn’t like him at first.
-After all, he was so different from my other two Dals.
-He was not very trusting, needed to eat by himself, and became very territorial at feeding time but I always loved him.
+While Lexie and Cassidy were still with me, in 2004, I adopted another Dal who became B.J. once after he joined my pack.
+He had been dumped out of a truck and found his way into my friend’s driveway, nearly starved.
+My sister wasn’t fond of him at first since he was so different from my other two Dals.
+He was not very trusting, needed to eat by himself, and became very territorial at feeding time, but I always loved him.
 One day, this past summer, while my sister was lying on the sofa, B.J. crawled up on top of her and placed his head on her shoulder.
 Needless to say my sister is now one of his biggest fans.
-Funny how these Dals seem to win people over.
+Funny how these Dals seem to win people over!
 Perhaps that is why I am so wild for Dals… they never give up and remain loyal to the end.

 I knew that I wanted another puppy and found a breeder named Barb Allison in Latrobe, PA.
-In November of 2007 I got Bella…a double blue eyed Dal with bilateral hearing from Ashtabula, Ohio.
+In November of 2007 I got Bella, a double blue eyed Dal with bilateral hearing from Jeff Gillespie in Ashtabula, Ohio.
 She is the epitome of a lady… sweet, gentle, and manners that are impeccable.
 Everyone loves her and she knows it.
 This is where my madness deepens.
-I joined the Greater Pittsburgh Dalmatian Club.
-Bella’s breeders Barb Allison and Jeff Gillespie sponsored me.
-The nicest people, the best dogs, and lots of laughs and learning is a constant.
-It doesn’t get any better… but it did.
+I joined the Greater Pittsburgh Dalmatian Club where Bella’s breeders Barb Allison and Jeff Gillespie sponsored me while my application for membership was under consideration.
+They are the nicest people, the best dogs, and lots of laughs and learning is a constant.
+It doesn’t get any better than that… but it did.

-In 2008, my very good friend Barb was having another litter and I wanted to get another girl.
+In 2008, my very good friend Barb was having another litter which I was on the list for for a girl.
 Barb told me that she had a very special boy that she did not want to go to a pet home.
 She asked if I would be willing to take him and SHOW him.
 The idea intrigued me.
-I would try this new world of SHOW and the worst that could happen is that I would have another wonderful dog and be back to three.
-So, in November of 2008 Ryder came into my life and so did the world of the dog show.
+I would try this new world of show and the worst that could happen is that I would have another wonderful dog and be back to three.
+So, in November of 2008, Ryder came into my life and so did the world of showing dogs.
 I have had lots of support from two great mentors, Barb Allison and LaDonna King.
-We stepped into the ring, a first for both of us in March of 2009 at the David Lawrence Convention Center in Pittsburgh.
-Ryder was 6 months and 4 days old and walked away with a three point major.
+We stepped into the ring, a first for both of us, in March of 2009.
+The show was at the David Lawrence Convention Center in Pittsburgh, so it was pretty local.
+Ryder was 6 months and 4 days old and walked away with a three point major!

-I was hooked and the madness continues.
+I was immediately hooked!
 At 15 months old and after 26 shows, Ryder ended up with 3 majors and 15 reserves.
 He never finished any lower than 2nd.
-In between the AKC shows, Ryder got his UKC Grand Championship in October, 2009.
-He made the Top Ten for 2009 where he is ranked 3rd and will compete in the Top Ten finals in July at the UKC Premier Show in Richmond, Indiana.
+In between the AKC shows, Ryder got his United Kennel Club (UKC) Grand Championship in October, 2009.
+He made the UKC Top Ten for 2009 where he is ranked 3rd!